MahdiBaghbani/mersad-py/README.md

   </a>
 </p>

-> If you want to do any serious jobs :poop: with this tool, prepare yourself to get fired :fire:!
+>Despite the fancy name "Cryptography Library"! this Project isn't anything close to real industry
+>(ehem ...
+I mean military) level cryptography library.

+## Mersad? what does it mean?

+In Persian (and Arabic) language, "Mersad" means "Hidden", which makes it a perfect choice for my cryptography library.

-## Why is Gamora?
+## Why is Gamora (yes, I'm a Marvel fan)?

-In summer 2019 I had decided to practice Python and DevOps tasks like: continuous integration and automated releasing software to packaging sources like pypi, I don't know how I ended up here writing this for you!
+In summer 2019 I had decided to practice Python and DevOps tasks like: continuous integration and automated releasing software to packaging sources like PYPI, I don't know how I ended up here writing this for you!
 (even like if there is any "you" out there looking at this little side project of mine.)